AaltoSciComp/scicomp-docs/aalto/jupyterhub-data.rst

 	    :align: center
 	    :alt: Server URL

 Go to the directory with your username.
+At this point, you can set a bookmark that saves this for the future.

 Now you have to start Jupyter there.
 To do that, start a terminal in the Jupyter directory.
 You can do this by right clicking and